HOME

 PARAGUAY, 1994, on the occasion of a total solar eclipse, Scott 2496

-The sundial pictured is that of Fr.
+The sundial is that build by Fr.
 Buenaventura Suarez, SJ,

-and it is located at the Mission of Sts.
+and is located at the Mission of Ss.
 Cosmas and Damian

 NEXT